Knowledge Graphs and Service Design: From Linearised Maps to Relational Infrastructure

 Two years ago, I wrote a post in this series arguing that service design's dominant tools - journey maps and service blueprints - are constrained graphs.
 They flatten relational structure, suppress concurrency, and collapse the full network of interactions into linearised sequences.
 The question was whether understanding these tools as degenerate graphs revealed something useful about what they could and could not do.

 That question has become less abstract since.
 My PhD research concerns the service design of generative decision support systems - systems that recommend, route, or prioritise across complex service networks.
-The Pathway Generator work at SCÖ was an early encounter with this gap: a machine learning system that represented rehabilitation participants as vectors in a multidimensional space, with service pathways encoded as temporal and relational graph structures, while the design team worked with journey maps and process diagrams that could not express what the algorithm actually did.
-More recently, practical work on patient flow systems - outpatient appointment scheduling, pathway coordination, waitlist management - has made the same gap visible from the operational side.
-When an outpatient booking manager needs to see where every patient sits across multiple interdependent services, she is describing a graph traversal problem; the tools available to her represent it as a list or a linear sequence.
+The Pathway Generator work at SCÖ was an early encounter with this gap: a machine-learning system that represented rehabilitation participants and the service pathways available to them as vectors in a multidimensional space, intended to predict which pathways were most likely to succeed for a given participant.
+As the project's only designer, I had journey maps and linear representations that could not express what the algorithm did - tools that figured a participant as a body moving along a fixed pathway, where the system figured the same person as a point in a constructed vector space whose proximity to other points was used to predict rehabilitation trajectory.
+More recent work on patient flow systems - outpatient appointment scheduling, pathway coordination, waitlist management - has made the same gap visible from the operational side: when an outpatient booking manager needs to see where every patient sits across multiple interdependent services, they are describing a graph traversal problem, while the tools available to them represent it as a list or a linear sequence.

-The computational systems that support decisions about services do not operate on journey maps or blueprints.
-They operate on relational data structures: knowledge graphs encoding entities and their relationships, graph embeddings that learn continuous representations from relational structure, and neural networks built directly on graph topologies.
-The gap between these representational infrastructures and the tools that service designers use has widened, and understanding what that gap means is a practical problem for anyone trying to shape how such systems are designed and deployed.
+Computational systems that support decisions about services operate on relational data structures: knowledge graphs encoding entities and their relationships, graph embeddings that learn continuous representations from relational structure, and neural networks built directly on graph topologies.
+Understanding the gap between these infrastructures and the tools service designers work with is a practical problem for anyone trying to shape how such systems are designed and deployed.

 Knowledge Graphs as Explicit Ontological Infrastructure

-The difference is that a knowledge graph forces the question.
-As the objects, entities, and things post established, different conceptual frameworks can treat the same entities as fundamentally different kinds of things.
-Knowledge graphs require you to confront that choice up front; blueprints let you avoid it.
+A knowledge graph forces the question that a blueprint allows you to defer.
+As the objects, entities, and things post established, different conceptual frameworks treat the same entities as categorically different kinds of things; the graph requires that choice to be confronted up front.

-The practical consequence is that complex service organisations increasingly sit with two separate representational infrastructures.
-One - the knowledge graph or relational data model - makes explicit ontological commitments about what entities and relations exist in the system.
-The other - the service design models - works with different commitments, less visibly stated.
-When the two need to inform each other, the gap is apparent.
-Promise theory offers a partial bridge: Burgess defines a service as a directed graph of promises between autonomous agents, which is already a graph formalism with explicit ontological commitments about who promises what to whom.
-The promise graph does not carry the same computational infrastructure as a knowledge graph, but it shares the same structural orientation - entities, directed relations, explicit commitments - and it captures something that neither journey maps nor knowledge graphs foreground: the voluntary commitment architecture that holds a service together.
+Complex service organisations now sit with two representational infrastructures running in parallel.
+The relational data model makes explicit ontological commitments about what entities and relations exist; the service design models work with different commitments, less visibly stated.
+Promise theory offers a partial bridge - Burgess defines a service as a directed graph of promises between autonomous agents, with explicit commitments about who promises what to whom.
+The promise graph does not carry the same computational machinery as a knowledge graph, but it shares the structural orientation: entities, directed relations, declared commitments.

 Patient Journey Mapping: Graphs Versus Design Representations

 In service design, a patient journey is typically drawn as a linear sequence of touchpoints, often on a single row or a slightly curved path.
-Experience rises and falls along the path.
-Emotions are annotated at each point.
-Opportunities are noted where the customer's experience dips.
-The temporal sequence is preserved - the order of touchpoints matters.
-But almost everything else about relational structure has been flattened.
-There are alternative pathways patients might take, different depending on age, condition, local variation - these are usually noted separately or in footnotes, not woven into the representation.
-The internal structures of each touchpoint - what's actually happening when a patient arrives for an appointment - tend to be invisible.
-The broader institutional and clinical network that shapes the pathway, and the patient's interaction with other services, are often out of scope.
+Experience rises and falls along the path; emotions are annotated at each point; opportunities are noted where the customer's experience dips.
+Temporal sequence is preserved, but almost everything else about relational structure has been flattened.
+Alternative pathways for different ages, conditions, or local variations are usually noted in footnotes rather than woven in.
+The internal structure of each touchpoint, and the broader institutional and clinical network shaping the pathway, are often out of scope.

 Graph Representation Learning and Vector Spaces

-Knowledge graphs encode structure, but they remain symbolic - discrete entities and relations, with no native sense of similarity or proximity.
-The step that connects them to the conceptual spaces formalism discussed earlier in this series is graph representation learning.
+Knowledge graphs encode structure but remain symbolic - discrete entities and relations, with no native sense of similarity or proximity.
+Graph representation learning is the step that connects them to the conceptual spaces formalism discussed earlier in this series.

-Graph neural networks - networks that operate directly on graph structures rather than converting them to fixed-size vectors first - extend this further.
-A GNN takes the graph as input (nodes, edges, attributes) and learns a function that outputs predictions, classifications, or new node embeddings.
-The network learns representations that encode both local neighbourhood information (the immediate connections) and global graph structure (the broader network topology).
-For service domains, this means a GNN could learn to reason about interactions between conditions and interventions, predict outcomes based on relational patterns, or identify service users at risk by understanding their position in the graph relative to outcome nodes - the kind of reasoning that a pathway coordinator attempting to manage patient flow across multiple interdependent services needs but cannot currently get from a journey map or a waitlist.
+Graph neural networks extend this further.
+A GNN takes the graph as input - nodes, edges, attributes - and learns a function that outputs predictions, classifications, or new node embeddings, encoding both local neighbourhood information and global graph structure (Negro & Kus, 2025).
+For service domains, a network can learn to reason about interactions between conditions and interventions, predict outcomes from relational patterns, or identify service users at risk by their position in the graph relative to outcome nodes - the kind of reasoning that a pathway coordinator managing patient flow across multiple interdependent services needs but cannot get from a journey map or a waitlist.

-A service design journey map, set against this, operates in a different representational register altogether - discrete where embeddings are continuous, linear where they are relational, static where learned representations can be used by networks that reason dynamically about alternatives and dependencies.
+A service design journey map operates in a different representational register altogether: discrete where embeddings are continuous, linear where they are relational, static where learned representations support reasoning about alternatives and dependencies.
 The journey map encodes what a designer understood to matter; the embedding encodes what the system learned from relational structure in the data.

-Earlier posts in the series - on conceptual spaces, on graphs - distinguished between explicit and implicit representation.
-Explicit representation is declarative: you state what is true.
-Implicit representation is distributed: knowledge is encoded in the weights of a neural network.
+Earlier posts in the series, on conceptual spaces and on graphs, distinguished between explicit and implicit representation.
+Explicit representation is declarative; implicit representation is distributed in the weights of a neural network.

-Knowledge graphs are maximally explicit.
-Every entity, every relation, every semantic commitment is declared, and the ontology is visible.
-The cost is that building one requires someone to have thought through what kinds of entities and relations exist, and to have encoded that understanding in advance.
-This is hard, expensive, and brittle - when the world changes or you have misunderstood the domain, the graph needs to be rebuilt.
+Knowledge graphs sit at the explicit end of this distinction; every entity, every relation, every semantic commitment is declared, and the ontology is visible.
+Building one requires someone to have thought through what kinds of entities and relations exist and to have encoded that understanding in advance - a hard, expensive, and brittle business when the domain is misunderstood or the world changes.

-Large language models work implicitly.
-They encode knowledge in the distribution of their parameters.
-If you ask the model about clinical drug interactions, it can respond coherently - but the knowledge is not in a form you can examine, verify, or update directly.
-You cannot see why the model said what it said; you cannot audit its reasoning; when it hallucinates, it is nearly impossible to locate where the error came from.
+Large language models work implicitly, encoding knowledge in the distribution of their parameters.
+Asked about clinical drug interactions, a model can respond coherently, but the knowledge is in a form that is difficult to examine, verify, or update directly; when the model hallucinates, locating the source of the error is much harder than with an explicit knowledge representation.

 Service design is largely absent from this convergence.
-Not because designers need to implement graph neural networks, but because understanding what graphs, embeddings, and neural networks can represent - and what linearised journey maps cannot - is necessary for design to have a substantive role when these systems are being built.
+Designers do not need to implement graph neural networks themselves, but having a substantive role in how these systems are built requires understanding what graphs, embeddings, and neural networks can represent, and what linearised journey maps and simplified systemic representations cannot.

 What This Means for Service Design's Role

-If the representational infrastructure of algorithmic decision support systems is graph-based - knowledge graphs for structured information, graph embeddings for learned similarity and reasoning, graph neural networks for relational inference - and service design's primary representational tools are linearised maps, then design is working with a less expressive formalism than the systems it claims to shape.
-A journey map is a graph - a constrained one.
-A knowledge graph is a graph - a richer one.
-A vector embedding derived from a knowledge graph is a different formalism altogether.
-These are not comparable in a hierarchy; they answer different questions.
-But when the question is "how should this system route patients through care?", the journey map and the graph embedding are not equivalent tools.
+If the representational infrastructure of algorithmic decision support systems is graph-based and service design's primary tools are linearised maps, design is working with a less expressive formalism than the systems it claims to shape.
+The journey map and the graph embedding are not equivalent tools when the question is "how should this system route patients through care?".

-Burgess (2017) argues that "systems thinking requires thinking in terms of the networks and interdependencies that systems comprise".
-The formalism matters because some formalisms are adequate to the complexity of what they are trying to represent and some are not.
-The promise theory post and Iqbal's service grammar both attempted to provide service design with graph-native formalisms - promises as directed graphs of commitments, services as compositions of promises about outcomes, experiences, performances, and affordances.
-Knowledge graphs extend this further: not just what agents promise to each other, but what the system knows about entities, relations, and the structure of the domain itself.
-Burgess's point stands across all three: you cannot think clearly about networks using tools that suppress network structure.
+Burgess (2017, p.
+255) argues that "a system must be analyzed in terms of its dependencies to understand its behaviour at that scale".
+Some formalisms are adequate to the complexity they represent and some are not.
+The promise theory post and Iqbal's service grammar both attempted to give service design graph-native formalisms - promises as directed graphs of commitments, services as compositions of promises about outcomes, experiences, performances, and affordances.
+Knowledge graphs extend the move further: where promise theory encodes the commitment structure between agents, the knowledge graph encodes the system's understanding of entities, relations, and the structure of the domain itself.

-For service design practice, this means understanding what graphs can represent - relational depth, concurrency, network effects, alternative pathways - because designers need to understand the limits of inherited representational tools.
-A journey map might be entirely appropriate for designing the customer-facing experience of booking an outpatient appointment.
-It might be wholly inadequate for reasoning about how a decision support system should distribute scarce appointments across multiple service users whose pathways are interdependent - which is the problem that arises whenever a health system tries to coordinate patient flow across services, and the reason that the pathway management tools I have worked with struggle to move beyond being, as one colleague put it, "a very fancy diagram of the pathway".
+For service design practice, this means understanding what graphs can represent - relational depth, concurrency, network effects, alternative pathways - because designers need to understand the limits of their inherited tools.
+A journey map might be appropriate for designing the customer-facing experience of booking an outpatient appointment; it is wholly inadequate for reasoning about how a decision support system should distribute scarce appointments across service users whose pathways are interdependent.
+That problem arises whenever a health system tries to coordinate patient flow across services, and it is the reason the pathway management tools I have worked with struggle to move beyond being, as one colleague put it, "a very fancy diagram of the pathway".

-But there is also an opportunity.
-If knowledge graphs and relational data structures are the representational infrastructure that decision support systems use, then service design could work upstream - informing the ontological commitments that shape those structures.
+If knowledge graphs and relational data structures are the representational infrastructure decision support systems use, service design could work upstream of them, informing the ontological commitments that shape those structures.
 What entities and relations does a knowledge graph of service pathways include?
 What gets represented, and what gets silenced?
-Who decides what relations are semantically meaningful?
-These are design questions - questions about what matters, what should be visible, whose interests are served by particular representational choices - just asked in a different register than a typical service design conversation.
-The series has developed several formalisms that could support this work: statecharts for modelling concurrent service states, promise theory for modelling commitment structures, case grammar for modelling the semantic roles that entities play in service interactions.
-Knowledge graphs are the computational embodiment of these kinds of ontological commitment, and the design question is who gets to make them.
-Service design has the orientation - it asks whose interests are served, what gets made visible, what gets silenced.
-It does not yet have the representational tools to ask those questions in the register that knowledge graphs, graph embeddings, and neural networks operate in.
-That is the gap.
+Who decides which relations are semantically meaningful?
+These are design questions - questions about what matters, what should be visible, whose interests are served by particular representational choices - asked in a different register than a typical service design conversation.
+Other posts in this series have developed graph-native formalisms - statecharts, promise theory, and case grammar - that could support this kind of upstream work, but they sit outside the design toolkit as it is currently practised.
+Service design has the orientation; it does not yet have the representational tools to ask its questions in the register that knowledge graphs, graph embeddings, and neural networks operate in.

 References